-Unless the charge to the Planning Commission has changed since I was member in the 1980s, the Planning Commission and Town Council have the responsibility to see that development is done in a manner that is: protective of present and future residents, is consistent with responsible development practices, and considers alternative development practices that are consistent with best uses of the property.
-Potential modification of this proposed site development plan falls within the responsibilities of the Planning Commission.
+The Planning Commission and Town Council have the responsibility to see that development is done in a manner that is: protective of present and future residents, is consistent with responsible development practices, and considers alternative development practices that are consistent with best uses of the property.

 I had the opportunity to walk this property years ago, before the owner put a No Trespassing sign on the fence facing my backyard.
 Other stakeholders have been denied access to the property, and I don't believe that most (any?)
 Planning Commission or Town Council Members have toured the property.
 The vistas from the ridge are panoramic.
-It is a beautiful property, but one with outstanding natural resources values and major developmental challenges, as evidenced by the proposed extensive blasting and drainage alterations.
+It is a beautiful property, but one with both outstanding natural resource values and major developmental challenges, as evidenced by the proposed extensive blasting and drainage alterations.

-As a path forward, I'm asking that:
+As a path forward, I recommend that: